findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 </p>
 </div>

 For example, you can tell the contract how much ETH you want to spend and the smart contract gives you back the equivalent amount of whatever token you select.
-You'' just pay a small fee for everyone else who’s chipping in to keep the pool full.
+You just pay a small fee for everyone else who’s chipping in to keep the pool full.

 So, how do you actually do a DEX swap?
 It's easier than you think, but not without risk.
 Just ask Jimmy.